 Register for Modules

 Important!
 Students must establish residency prior to registration.
-See the KCC College Catalog for acceptable documentation for establishing and proving your residency.
+See KCC’s Academic Catalog for acceptable documentation for establishing and proving your residency.

 Records and Registration Contact Information